ABorrel/chemmaps-InterPred-Bodymap/README.md

 - merge VM_prod and check path server
 - change page head to have the name of the tool in it
 - check PNG and color and size on the map when draw chemical
+- centralize all DB requests on a class - currently many duplicate

 ### ChemMaps